There is said it. Exercise is not evil. Although you might give me this face…

 - improved work and recreational activities.

-The first couple ideas here of importance are mood and fatigue.
+The first couple of ideas here of importance are mood and fatigue.
 Exercise has been known to help with both these issues even when it is mild to moderate.
-We need as much mood maintenance as we can get and I’ll get it where I can to be honest.
+We need as much mood maintenance as we can get and I’ll get it where I can, to be honest.
 I do find a little exercise gives me some mental clarity as well, so helps with mental fatigue.
 The next point is that it is helping with overall muscle health and endurance that contribute to our existing pain levels.
 Improving that causes no harm.
 Lastly, is the most important of course, the hope that the end goal it could improve our chronic pain itself.
-That I believe is a longer term goal that I have not seen yet but I have seen my muscle strength and endurance improve, my mental fatigue and mood.
+That I believe is a longer-term goal that I have not seen yet but I have seen my muscle strength and endurance improve my mental fatigue and mood.

 It is a difficult challenge.
 It is a slow process.
 It does seem odd we are doing something that causes pain to help with pain, but that is why we have to really pace ourselves.
 We are trying to retrain the brain by getting to do movement in a non-painful fashion regularly as to lower our pain sensitivity over time.
-In the beginning though it is very difficult because I had weak muscles and weak endurance and still do, so we must get past that point first.
+In the beginning, though it is very difficult because I had weak muscles and weak endurance and still do, so we must get past that point first.
 I also believe it is very beneficial to do this with the aid of your doctor to have some sort of plan.
-I am currently at a pain clinic and they put me on a slow release pain killer to help me exercise.
+I am currently at a pain clinic and they put me on a slow-release pain killer to help me exercise.
 What I have been able to do, which has been infinitely slow progress, has been with that.
 Without I was at half that.
-So pain management while doing an exercise program in the beginning is something to consider.
+So pain management while doing an exercise program, in the beginning, is something to consider.